 It all started when…

-I was getting really burned out working as a Counselor at St. Joseph Medical Center here in Bellingham, Washington.
+I was getting really burned out working as a Behavioral Health Counselor at St. Joseph Medical Center here in Bellingham, Washington.
 I had been doing that type of work for 13 years and I was getting close to the end.
 That was in 2008...

-We set up a small sewing shop in out one car garage in November of 2008.
+We set up a small sewing shop in our one car garage in November of 2008.
 We even bought a used heavy duty sewing machine, a Pfaff 1245.
 Right away we started taking in covers for boats, airplane and even big semi trucks for repairs.
 It was fun to try something new and it made us a little money on the side.

 Spring of 2009 rolled around and we began to get calls to go take a look at peoples boats at the nearby marina.
 The problem and the opportunity quickly presented itself and we responded to it as best as we could at the time.
 Right away people wanted repairs done on everything from sail covers and bimini's to full enclosures being made for their boats.